-Course Overview (2025 Edition)
+Course Overview (2026 Edition)

-- Course Name: Data Science (2025/2026)
+- Course Name: Data Science (2026/2027)

-- Program: The second year of Bachelor Informatiekunde (i.e., Information Science)
+- Program: Bachelor Informatiekunde (i.e., Information Science)

 - Institution: Informatics Institute, University of Amsterdam